How is Zeffy free?

 Testimonial

-Nonprofits, companies, groups, and individuals can host raffles, but you must do your due diligence to ensure you follow all local laws.
+Nonprofits, companies, groups, and individuals can host raffles as a fundraising event, but you must do your due diligence to ensure you follow all local laws.

-Running a raffle online is more cost-effective and does not have to include printing tickets.
+Running a raffle using an online raffle platform is more cost-effective and does not have to include printing tickets.
 Zeffy automatically generates and sends a numbered e-ticket to donors after their purchase.
 Nonprofits can scan and track these raffle tickets with a QR code.

-Nonprofits can design and print raffle tickets, purchase pre-made tickets from big box stores like Office Max, or create customizable raffle forms with Zeffy to sell online.
+Nonprofits can design and print raffle tickets, purchase pre-made tickets from big box stores like Office Max, or create customizable raffle tickets with Zeffy to sell online.

 It's vital to remove winning tickets when drawing raffle tickets to ensure winners only win one prize.
 Fairness and transparency are critical for nonprofits.